 If your car is losing power, you might choose to scan it with your OBDII tool.
 What should you do when you see the P0299 code?
 This DTC points to the turbocharger or supercharger, but it could be caused by many problems.

-In this guide, we cover the meaning of the P0299 trouble code.
-We also look at the causes, symptoms and show you how to fix the issue.
+In this guide, I cover the meaning of the P0299 trouble code.
+I also look at the causes, symptoms, and show you how to fix the issue.

 P0299 – Turbocharger/Supercharger A Underboost Condition